-To compare pairwise correlation with the UMAP approach, we calculated for each known interacting pair (1) the Pearson correlation of their deletion transcriptomes; and (2) the distance of those two genes in the UMAP space generated from using all deletion transcriptomes.
-Among these interacting pairs, UMAP distance and pairwise correlation are negatively correlated (Figure 2B).
-However, the increased sensitivity of UMAP distance to detect known interactions suggests that the discrepancies between UMAP distance and pairwise correlation might represent interactions that were previously overlooked.
-Based on a UMAP distance cutoff corresponding to a 5% FDR of known complex members (Inset - Figure 2B), we were able to identify 176 putative interactions that would not have been confidently called by previous approaches using pairwise correlations (PCC < 0.5); these interactions contain 86 unique genes, of which 77 show co-IP or yeast two-hybrid evidence for membership among 31 protein complexes, while the remaining 9 genes had no such evidence.
+to detect known interactions suggests that the discrepancies between UMAP distance and pairwise correlation might represent interactions that were previously overlooked.
+Based on a UMAP distance cutoff corresponding to a 5% FDR of known complex members (Inset, Fig. 2b), we were able to identify 176 putative interactions that would not have been confidently called by previous approaches using pairwise correlations (PCC < 0.5); these interactions contain 86 unique genes, of which 77 show co-IP or yeast two-hybrid evidence for membership among 31 protein complexes, while the remaining 9 genes had no such evidence.

 Since proximity in UMAP space tends to capture known interactions and shared function, distance in UMAP space could serve as a useful tool to investigate evolutionary questions about gene divergence.
-We calculated UMAP distance between 151 paralogous gene pairs in yeast and used this distance to characterize the functional divergence between each pair (Supplemental Figure 2A).
-Proximity of paralog pairs in UMAP space did not correspond to previous estimations of paralog divergence (Supplemental Figure 2B-C) based on synthetic genetic interaction (R=0.018) or Gene Ontology relationships (R =0.035).17 When paralogs show a negative genetic interaction - that is, deletion of both genes leads to lower fitness than expected - it is assumed that the two genes retain redundant functions.
-However, in 11 paralog pairs whose negative genetic interactions suggested redundant function, we showed distinct downstream effects on gene expression when each gene was deleted (Supplemental Figure 2B, 2D); these genes may have distinct effects on fitness in different environments.
-18 In these cases, a gene may retain the capacity to complement the essential function of its paralogous partner, while diverging sufficiently in function as revealed by the UMAPbased transcriptome analysis.
+We calculated UMAP distance between 151 paralogous gene pairs in yeast and used this distance to characterize the functional divergence between each pair (Supplementary Fig. 2a).
+Proximity of paralog pairs in UMAP space did not correspond to previous estimations of paralog divergence (Supplementary Fig. 2b, c) based on synthetic genetic interaction (R = 0.018) or Gene Ontology relationships (R = 0.035)19.
+When paralogs show a negative genetic interaction-that is, deletion of both genes leads to lower fitness than expected-it is assumed that the two genes retain redundant functions.
+However, 11 paralog pairs whose negative genetic interactions suggested redundant function showed distinct downstream effects on gene expression when each gene was deleted (Supplementary Fig. 2b, d); these genes may have distinct effects on fitness in different environments21.
+In these cases, a gene may retain the capacity to complement the essential function of its paralogous partner, while diverging sufficiently in function as revealed by the UMAP-based transcriptome analysis.

-Despite successful clustering of many protein complexes and pathways of yeast, the UMAP approached nevertheless identified several clusters that did not obviously correspond to a complex or pathway.
+Despite successful clustering of many protein complexes and pathways of yeast, the UMAP approach nevertheless identified several clusters that did not obviously correspond to a complex or pathway.
 We used GO enrichment of differentially expressed genes in these clusters to interrogate their function: cluster 26 showed enriched terms for cell cycle, non-membrane-bound organelles, and prions; cluster 13 showed enrichment for mitochondrial function; cluster 46 showed enrichment for TOR signaling and aerobic respiration; cluster 32 showed enrichment for protein folding; and cluster 11 showed enrichment for heme binding.
-Differential expression analysis produced significant gene sets for all main and sub-clusters (Supplemental Table 1).
+Differential expression analysis produced significant gene sets for all main and sub-clusters (Supplementary Data 1).